Northfield Town F.C.

+The club has junior boys and girls teams, an U18 floodlit team, two open age teams, and two veterans teams playing in various competitions.

 History

-Although the name of Northfield Town Football Club came into being in 1966, its origins go back to the early 1930s, then playing under the name of Allen's Cross Football Club, which was part of the Allen's Cross Sports Club.
-Due to the success of the sports ground and the permission of a bar being allowed from Cadburys in 1970, the Allen's Cross Sports Club grew and went from strength to strength, which resulted in the sports ground requesting to break away from the Allen's Cross Community Association (which was the original lease holder of the current sports ground on Shenley Lane) in 1983.
-There was an initial reluctance, but an eventual agreement to the request, with the understating that the new organisation become a community association, which was the birth of Shenley Lane Community Association & Sports Centre.
+Although the name of Northfield Town Football Club came into being in 1966, its origins go back to the 1930s, then playing under the name of Allens Cross Football Club, which was part of the Allens Cross Sports Club.

-In its early days the club had two teams Allen's Cross F.C.
-Seniors & Allen's Cross F.C.
-Juniors, the clubs teams had spells in the Kings Norton League, Warwickshire & West Midlands Alliance and the Mercian League, then the senior team joined the Midland Combination in 1957 (then known as the Worcestershire Combination).
-The senior team won the League Challenge Cup in their first year and the League Championship in 1961–62.
-Following an amalgamation with another successful local side, Castle Rovers, the club played briefly as Cross Castle United before adopting the present title of Northfield Town in 1966.
+In its early days, the club had two teams Allens Cross F.C.
+Seniors & Allens Cross F.C.
+Juniors, the clubs teams had spells in the Kings Norton League, Warwickshire & West Midlands Alliance and the Mercian League, then the senior team joined the Midland Football Combination for the 1956/57 season (then known as the Worcestershire Combination).
+The senior team won the Midland Football Combination Cup in that first season and then the League Championship in the 1961/62 season.
+Following an amalgamation with another successful local side, Castle Rovers, the club played briefly as Cross Castle United before adopting the present name, Northfield Town in 1966.

-In 2013 Northfield Town F.C. amalgamated with Shenley Radford Youth F.C. to create a youth system.
+In 2013, Northfield Town F.C. amalgamated with Shenley Radford Youth F.C. to create a youth system.
 This was the beginning of Northfield Town Juniors F.C. then becoming Northfield Town Foundation in 2025 after gaining charity status.